 Biblical Love Dr. Voddie Baucham redefines love from the Scriptures.
 He talks about how we have adopted a worldly, unbiblical view of love and romance from the culture and explains this 'love', and then goes on to define true love from as the Bible defines it.
 Strength in your relationship begins with knowing the biblical definition.
 Dr. Voddie Baucham 15 The Power of Practice: Lessons From 10 Years of Pushups The speaker introduces the value of having a practice: an ongoing and consistent relationship with a repeated action, like she has through pushups.
 This practice, in the form of habit, routine, and/or ritual creates a space for learning, for developing personal growth, and for positively impacting mental & physical health, meaning & purpose, and ability to overcome challenge.
 The talk offers five of the most relevant and applicable lessons for building a practice of your own.
 Emily Saul 15 It's never too late to remove people out of your life When you see that they, friends/acquaintances, need to go Then so be it Not everyone should be in your life or is supposed to stay in your life.
 Choose your circle friends wisely and that may include family members.
 If you are looking to for a different outcome than it's time to make some changes.
-Priscilla Shirer 10 Dealing with Anxiety Melissa Taylor has encountered her own battles and has continued to put the C.A.L.M. acronym, based on Philippians 4:4-8, to use in her everyday life.
+Priscilla Shirer 10 Dealing with Anxiety Melissa Taylor has encountered her own battles and has continued to put the C.A.L.M. acronym, based on Philippians 4:4- 8, to use in her everyday life.
 You'll discover how to easily memorize the C.A.L.M. acronym and put it to use the next time anxiety starts to creep in.
 The presence of anxiety is unavoidable, but the prison of anxiety is optional.
-Melissa Taylor 41 Pornography vs. Purity: What's At Stake?
+Melissa Taylor 41 Pornography vs. Purity: What's at Stake?
 The panel discusses the dangers of pornography and gives helpful ideas on how to get the victory in one's life over this sin.
 This video is more of a conversation that helps engage those that are caught up in the trap of pornography.
 (Panel was held at the 2021 Cross Conference aimed at college students).
-Jeremy Pierre and Jonathan Morgan 36 Why Can't I Stop?
-We've all tried to think our way out of bad habits and unhealthy thought patterns, only to find ourselves stuck with an out-of-control mind and off-track daily life.
+Jeremy Pierre and Jonathan Morgan 36 When The Urge Is Foo Strong Pastor Craig Groeschel speaks on temptation on how we as Christians can best avoid getting caught up in sin.
+Pastor Craig Groeschel 35 Why Can't I Stop?
+We've all tried to think our way out of bad habits and unhealthy thought patterns, only to find ourselves stuck with an out-of- control mind and off-track daily life.
 But God has something better for your life than your old ways of thinking.
 It's time to decide to change your thinking so God can change your life.
 Craigg Roeschel 36